20 Years of Trends in Reading Achievement

 (2) A paper-only version of the PIRLS assessment

-Albania, Australia, Austria, Azerbaijan, Bahrain, Belgium (French), Belgium (Flemish), Bosnia and Herzegovina, Bulgaria, Canada (with Ontario and Quebec as benchmarking entities), Chile, Chinese Taipei, Croatia, Cyprus, Czech Republic, Denmark, England, Finland, France, Georgia, Germany, Hong Kong, Hungary, Islamic Republic of Iran, Ireland, Israel, Italy, Kazakhstan, Kosovo, Kuwait, Latvia, Lithuania, Macao, Republic of North Macedonia, Malta, Morocco, Montenegro, Netherlands, New Zealand, Norway, Oman, Poland, Portugal, Qatar, Russian Federation (with Moscow City as a benchmarking entity), Saudi Arabia, Serbia, Singapore, Slovak Republic, Slovenia, South Africa, Spain, Sweden, United Arab Emirates (with Abu Dhabi and Dubai as benchmarking entities), United States, Uzbekistan.
+Albania, Australia, Austria, Azerbaijan, Bahrain, Belgium (French), Belgium (Flemish), Bosnia and Herzegovina, Brazil, Bulgaria, Canada (with Ontario and Quebec as benchmarking entities), Chile, Chinese Taipei, Croatia, Cyprus, Czech Republic, Denmark, Egypt, England, Finland, France, Georgia, Germany, Hong Kong, Hungary, Ireland, Israel, Italy, Kazakhstan, Kosovo, Kuwait, Latvia, Lithuania, Macao, Republic of North Macedonia, Malta, Morocco, Montenegro, Netherlands, New Zealand, Norway, Oman, Poland, Portugal, Qatar, Russian Federation (with Moscow City as a benchmarking entity), Saudi Arabia, Serbia, Singapore, Slovak Republic, Slovenia, South Africa, Spain, Sweden, United Arab Emirates (with Abu Dhabi and Dubai as benchmarking entities), United States, Uzbekistan.